-However, shrinking shoes is not as easy as shrinking a shirt.
-At least, at first that is.
+That being said, shrinking shoes is not as easy as shrinking a shirt.
+At least, at first, that is.
 Once you have memorized the three methods ahead, though, all the shoes you find in your vintage shopping sprees that run just a tad bit bigger can easily take care of.
 Great news for your wardrobe, but maybe not such good news for your bank account.

 Regardless, these three methods we're sharing are great no matter your shoe woes—whether you have too much room around your toes in your new leather loafers or two or more fingers fit in the back side of your kicks.
 Plus, the best part is that you already have most of the items you need in your household.
 Unless you're not a fan of DIYing and you need some extra help, but there's a method for that too.

 Yes, shrinking shoes is possible, and without further ado, here's the 411.

 If you have leather shoes that fit a bit loose, what you need to shrink them is a bit of water in a spray bottle and your trusty blow dryer.
 Once you have your shrinking items, spray your shoes generously but don't soak them.
 Afterward, simply dry your shoe with the blow-dryer set to medium heat.
 When the shoe is completely dry, try it on.
 If it's still a bit loose, repeat the process.